The Basics of Defamation Lawsuits

 - Slander.
 Spoken defamation.

 Where one draws the line between freedom of speech and defamation is largely up to personal opinion.
 Social media and defamation cases are a good example of this.
 Social media has opened the doors to an array of potential libel cases, simply in reviewers stating their opinions about people.
-Rude YouTube comments, false accusations thrown around on Twitter, and Yelp reviews are all examples of potential defamation cases.
+Rude YouTube comments, false accusations were thrown around on Twitter, and Yelp reviews are all examples of potential defamation cases.

 Example of Social Media Defamation Lawsuits